-With EMF, much of the auxiliary structure comes for free.
-As do a simple form of "persistence" (e.g. XMI serialisation) and some parts of the GUI.
+With MBSE technologies, much of the auxiliary structure comes for free (or added by tagging or annotating models).
+As does a simple form of "persistence" (e.g. XMI serialisation) and some parts of the GUI.

 - Software architecture: - Main components and sub-components of the system - Interfaces (provided and required) of the components